Emergence of space and cosmic evolution based on entropic force: Introduction

 In this paper, we are interested in how to obtain the dynamic equation without the cosmological constant.
 In other words, what may be the origin of the ``dark energy''.
 The entropic force caused by the surface term can lead to a negative pressure which causes the expansion of the universe in the entropic force scenario.
-Hence we suggest that the additional pressure is added to the matter which is taken as ideal fluid since the effects of the entropic force.
-Furthermore, we obtain the number of modified degrees of freedom in the bulk and also get the corresponding dynamic equation in FRW universe by the idea that space is emergent as cosmic time progresses.
+Hence we propose that an additional pressure is added to the matter which is taken as ideal fluid.
+Furthermore, we obtain the number of modified degrees of freedom in the bulk and also get the corresponding dynamic equation in the FRW universe from the idea that space is emergent as cosmic time progresses.
 This is a dynamic equation which contains the quantum gravity effects.
 Then we obtain the modified continuity equation.
-In order to more clearly see the properties of the evolution of the universe, we obtain the solutions at the early universe and the present epoch without considering the quantum effects.
+In order to see the properties of the evolution of the universe more clearly, we obtain the solutions at the early universe and the present epoch without considering the quantum effects.
+The current rate of growth $a(t)=t^2$ is consistent with supernova observations.
 We can explain the current accelerating expansion without the cosmological constant.
-It may cause inflation at the early universe based on the quantum gravitational effects.
+Quantum correction term of the dynamic equation in our model may cause inflation at the very early universe.
 Therefore, the entropic force caused by the surface term may be explained as the ``dark energy''.
-In the paper the units are chosen with $c=\hbar=k_{B}=1$ and we take the current Hubble constant $H_{0}=70km\cdot s^{-1}\cdot Mpc^{-1}$ when we calculate the age of the universe.
+In the paper the units are chosen with $c=\hbar=k_{B}=1$ and the current Hubble constant $H_{0}$ is taken as $70km\cdot s^{-1}\cdot Mpc^{-1}$ when we calculate the age of the universe.

-\section{2.
-Dynamic equation of Friedmann universe based on entropic force and emergence of space}
+\section{Dynamic equation of Friedmann universe based on entropic force and emergence of space}

-The effective action is used as a starting point in any fundamental theories based on the viewpoint of modern physics.
+The effective action is taken as a starting point in any fundamental theories from the viewpoint of modern physics.
 So does Einstein gravity theory.
-In general, an extra surface term is added to the EH action in order to obtain the Einstein equation.
+In general, the surface term obtained by the variation of the EH action is canceled by adding to a extra surface term in order to obtain the Einstein equation.
 But the surface term is so important that we can't cancel it as we point out in introduction.